ManagedKube/kubernetes-development-environment-in-a-box/README.md

 # kubernetes-development-environment-in-a-box
-This project produces an AMI image that can run an instance that has Docker and multiple isolated Kubernetes clusters running in it.
+This project produces an AMI image that can run an instance that has Docker and multiple isolated Kubernetes clusters running in it using [KinD](https://github.com/kubernetes-sigs/kind).
 The main use case is to setup one node that can run multiple fully isolated Kubernetes cluster on it for development purposes.

 ## What this box has
 This box has multiple items in it to help facilitate creating multiple Kubernetes cluster on a single machine.